-It is very easy to get bogged down with detail and content, but creating variation of the above creates intrigue and flow that helps break apart large lumps of type.
+It is very easy to get bogged down with detail and content, but creating variations of the above creates intrigue and flow that helps break apart large lumps of type.

 More on Hierarchy

-Establishing order to your content, and in this case specifically images is really important too.
-Sometimes images may have to be larger for the sake of legibility, but other times you can use the size of image to convey importance.
+Establishing order to your content, and in this case, specifically images, is really important too.
+Sometimes images may have to be larger for the sake of legibility, but other times you can use the size of an image to convey importance.

 Space is important.
 It conveys importance.
 It invites the reader to pause and consider.
 Grids exist to help make use of the space available to you, but almost as important, how to avoid filling all of it.

 Grids can be used to, as mentioned above, make the most of the space given to you.
 It can also be used to establish repetition and movement from one page to the next.
 Egging the reader onto the next page.
 Using everything we have discussed helps set this pacing and also conveys story.
 Small repeating images in a multicolumn grid can convey a quickfire effect, sporadic with long type columns creating a counterweight to that.

 Large page spread images to kick-start a Two Column grid which uses margins to lead the reader to the next page.
 Type columns that complement the vertical form of the image and lean into the next.
 Using colour to indicate the start of something and then repeating the colour at the end of the page allows the reader to see without reading the beginning, middle, and end of a structure.